Skip to content

 Meenakshi Seshadri

 Meenakshi Seshadri is an Indian actor, best known for Tamil cinema.
-Meenakshi Seshadri began their career in 1983.
-With 30 credits to their name, Meenakshi Seshadri remains one of the most prolific and celebrated talents in the industry.
+Meenakshi Seshadri began their career in 1983 and has been a prominent figure in the industry for over 43 years.
+With over 60 credits to their name, Meenakshi Seshadri remains one of the most prolific and celebrated talents in the industry.

 4.1Avg Rating